sourari/Physical-Chemistry/Introduction.md

  <p align="center">$|v>= \sum_{n=1}^{n}v_i |i> \ and \ |w>= \sum_{n=1}^{n}w_i |i> $. </p>

 ### 1.2 Inner Product
 Inner products are ubiquitous in the realm of quantum mechanics.
-So it is important to have a quick refresher of inner products and get familiar with the notation we will be using in our study.
+So it is important to have a quick refresher on inner products and get familiar with the notation we will be using in our study.

 The inner product of $|v>$ and $|w>$ is defined as
 <p align="center"> $<v,w>={\begin{bmatrix} v_{1} & v_{2} & ... & v_{n} \end{bmatrix}}^* \begin{bmatrix} w_{1} \\\ w_{2} \\\ \vdots \\\ w_{n} \end{bmatrix}=\sum_{n=1}^{n}v_i ^*w_i $.</p>